petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Visitors by Day and Time

-This is a calculation of the number of unique visitors for the 24 hours of each day of the week in a given time range.
+This is the total number of unique visitors for the 24 hours of each day of the week in a given time range.
 Tooltips for each cell show the number of visitors for that day and time.